Diesel Generators – Fuel and The Fuel System

-B. Sulphur: Since the advent of high detergent oils, sulphur content has become less critical.
-A limit of 0.4% maximum is used for engines, without reducing oil change periods.
-Oil change periods are reduced with higher sulphur fuel.
+- Sulphur: Since the advent of high detergent oils, sulphur content has become less critical.
+To reduce oil changing periods, a limit of 0.4% maximum is used.
+Higher sulphur fuel reduces the Oil change period.

-E. Distillation: This involves the heating of crude oil to relatively high temperatures.
-The vapour which results is drawn off at various temperature ranges, producing fuels of different types.
+- Distillation: This involves the heating of crude oil to relatively high temperatures.
+The vapour drawn off at various temperature ranges, producing fuels of different types.
 The lighter fuels such as gasoline come off first, and the heavier fuels last.

-K. Corrosion: To determine corrosion, a polished copper strip is immersed in the fuel for three hours at 122° F (50° C).
-Any fuel imparting more than a slight discoloration should be rejected.
+- Corrosion: To determine corrosion, a polished copper strip is immersed in the fuel for three hours at 122° F (50° C).
+Reject fuel with a slight discolouration.

-Remember to order as heavy a fuel as your diesel engine and temperature conditions permit.
-But check the manufacturer’s recommendations before ordering your diesel fuel.
+Always remember to check the manufacturer’s recommendations before ordering your diesel fuel.

 Fuel costs can represent approximately 80% of total operating costs for an engine.

-It is good economics to look closely at the largest cost first and remember that deliveries of fuel for a diesel generator, when less than 500 litres, are prone to a surcharge.
+Additionally, remember that deliveries of fuel for a diesel generator, when less than 500 litres, are prone to a surcharge.
 Better to have a larger capacity fuel tank that avoids small deliveries of less than 500 litres each delivery.
-A regularly maintained generator will give up to 30 years of standby life, so think ahead and get a larger sized tank when you make your decision to install your power protection system.
+Maintained generators will give up to 30 years of standby life, so when making the decision to install your power protection, think ahead and fit a larger sized tank.